prod-by-ember/3SS/README.md

 \text{C1 Time}=10:25
 $$

 2. Then, formulate the encryption algorithm, where $a$ is the ones value of the current minute and $b$ is the current hour.
-Note that it will become a caesar cipher if the a value is 0.
+Note that if the $a$ value is 0, it will be changed to 1 instead.

 $$
 \text{Time}=10:25\\